volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 ### Corresponding Production Class

 Now, let's imagine we have a test class named `SumTest.java` with the test method `checksSum()`.
-But what if the test occasionally fails?
-I believe most would attempt to locate the issue and find the original class where the problem occurred.
+But what if the test occasionally fails? §believe most would attempt to locate the issue and find the original class where the problem occurred.
 But which class is it?
 The first guess would likely be `Sum.java`, right?
 Yet, you might not find it, perhaps because the production class is named